Adoption metrics

 Developers

-They can build useful wallets, infrastructure, and later apps that prove rules instead of asking users to trust a server.
+They can build wallets, infrastructure, and later apps that prove rules instead of asking users to trust a server.

 Businesses